Speech Therapy at Progress Therapy Center

 • Trouble with memory, sequencing, or following multi-step directions

-Trust Your Instincts
+Trust Your Instincts!

 If you’re concerned about your child’s speech or language development, you’re not alone—and early support can make a big difference.
-At Progress Therapy Center, we offer individualized evaluations and compassionate care to help every child find their voice and succeed in both school and life.
+At Progress Therapy Center, we offer individualized evaluations & compassionate care to help every child find their voice and succeed in both school and life.